luchophelps13/amazonpricetracker/README.md

 # amazonpricetracker
 I have built a web scraper with Beautiful Soup and Requests that will check the current price of an item and check for discounts.
 Furthermore, it will send a text to your phone number alerting you of that discount.

-To run my code, simply enter your URL in the URL variable and create an instance of class WebScraper with the URL passed in the initialization.
+**To run my code, simply enter your URL in the URL variable and create an instance of class WebScraper with the URL passed in the initialization.**

-**Steps**:
+**Steps to make this yourself:**
 (Assuming you have python installed and a proper text editor or IDE)

 1. Make sure you have the dependencies: